 - Write a paragraph about the main character in the story.

-- Write a paragraph telling about the setting (time, place) of the story.
+- Write a paragraph about the story’s setting (time, place).

 - Has anything happened in the story that was unexpected or surprised you?
 Describe why or how it surprised you.